 “That’s up to you, you’re the guide.
 What do YOU like doing?” they replied.

 “Food and drink are my specialities” was my reply.

 The itinerary went out the window, as it often does, and I made it up.
 They finished in The Shelbourne in Dublin after ten days.
 Delighted.
 I learned many lessons on that tour, lessons I teach today.

 Jim Dempsey has over two decades of experience in the tourism industry and gives fascinating tours right across the country.
 He is a lecturer on our Tour Guide Level 6 course, you can read his full profile here.

-If you are interested in following your passion to become a tour guide, check out our travel & tourism department here.
+If you are interested in becoming a tour guide in Ireland you can check out our upcoming courseshere.